 25. Upon information and belief, Doctors Data provided CARE Clinics with at least 2 copies of their report, one for CARE Clinics and one for Ron Stemp.
 Like most lay people, Ron Stemp did not understand and had no idea what the numbers on the report meant.
 He relied on Defendants to provide and interpret the results, which he was told showed a life threatening illness.
 That misdiagnosis was sinisterly consistent with the misleading information on the face of the report which references "elevated" lead, mercury, tin and aluminum and conveys "no safe levels" to mean that any number above zero was a major problem for the patient.

 26. Several weeks later, the Stemps were summoned to the clinic to receive results and a diagnosis.
-With only the "post provocative" test results in hand and no mention or explanation of the pre provocative test results, Ms. Curtain, dressed in a white lab coat and representing herself to be a doctor, delivered the news to Ron and Carrie Stemp that Ron had dangerously high levels of toxic metals in his body that were making him seriously ill.
-Ms. Curtain then explained to the Stemps that the only way to cure Mr. Stemp was to begin chelation treatment immediately and continue chelation several times a week for 18 months.
+With only the "post provocative" test results in hand and no mention or explanation of the pre provocative test results, Ms. Curtin, dressed in a white lab coat and representing herself to be a doctor, delivered the news to Ron and Carrie Stemp that Ron had dangerously high levels of toxic metals in his body that were making him seriously ill.
+Ms. Curtin then explained to the Stemps that the only way to cure Mr. Stemp was to begin chelation treatment immediately and continue chelation several times a week for 18 months.
 Ms. Curtain also delivered the devastating news to the Stemps that Ron also had Alzheimer's disease.
 All of this was heartbreaking to the Stemps.